DDudka9/freeda/documentation/source/usage.rst

 	*is MISSING* and *does not have intron* are functionally equivalent - syntenic exon not found

 	.. image:: /images/GUI_events_syntenic_3prime.png

+**Resolution of very recent duplications (or heterozygous loci)**

+	*This step is triggered only when at least two contigs bear the same number of likely syntenic exons (e.g. very recent segmental duplications).
+If the likelihood of synteny is the same - each exon will be compared to the corresponding reference exon using a hamming distance algorithm.
+The contig with the lowest hamming distance is selected as the most likely orthologous locus (most conserved)*

+	(RERUN MICB in primates)

+	"RETRO_score" is always active and flags retro-duplications.

+	"Synteny_score" is enabled only when "Duplication expected" advanced option is selected within the GUI.

 **Validating single syntenic exons cloned from selected contigs**